-The popular Who's Who, listing all your elected officials and how to contact them, has been updated to reflect the results of the November general election and is now available at libraries, multigenerational centers, the League office, and online (PDF form).
+The recently updated and always popular Who's Who, listing all your elected officials and how to contact them is available at libraries, multigenerational centers, the League office, and online (PDF form).
 The Who's Who is a publication of the League of Women Voters of Central New Mexico Education Fund (a 503(c) organization).

 at the MCM Elegante Hotel at 2020 Menaul NE

 Reservations are required.
 Call 505-884-8441 to reserve your place.
 The luncheon cost is $17 for members and $20 for non-members.
-Be sure to specify whether you want the vegetarian selection when you call in (884-8441) or email (lunch at lwvcnm dot org) your reservation.
-The deadline is February 9, Monday, preferably before 10am.
+February's selection is a soup and baked potato bar.
+(Vegetarians can select accordingly.)
+Call the office (884-8441) or email (lunch at lwvcnm dot org) with your reservation.
+The deadline is February 11, Thursday preferably before 10am.

 at the Erna Fergusson Library Community room, 3700 San Mateo NE.

 Dick Mason, LWV New Mexico's Action Chair, or Karen Douglas LWVCNM Vice President, will discuss the bills the League is tracking this session in the legislature and progress so far.

 has been discontinued.

 at the La Vida Llena Retirement Community at 10501 Lagrima de Oro Rd NE